-The machine's operating status is indicated by the green and amber LEDs to the left of the central display.
+The machine's operating status is indicated by the green and amber LEDs below the central display.
 A green LED will be illuminated when the welding machine's power is activated.
 A yellow LED will illuminate adjacent to the warning triangle if there is a problem within the welding machine.